ScilifelabDataCentre/pathogens-portal/content/english/resources/_index.md

 ---
 title: Pandemic Preparedness Resources
-cascade:
-  header_illustration: "/img/csm_coronavirus_mc_gray.jpg"
 ---

 ## Overview

-[To be added here: short paragraph on why pandemic preparedness is important.]
+The COVID-19 pandemic began over 2 years ago.
+It had a tremendous, negative impact on society and healthcare systems globally.
+The speed of the response from all quarters was unprecedented, as was the level of cooperation within and around the scientific community.
+This undoubtedly lessened the impact of the pandemic.
+The best way to ensure that the response to the next pandemic is as swift as possible, and thus to minimise its impact, is to invest effort in pandemic preparedness.
+Pandemic preparedness involves ensuring that the resources needed to fight a pandemic are immediately available for use; minimising time spent on development.

-This section of the Portal describes resources in Sweden that have been built and are available for research into current and potential future pandemics.
-We primarily describe resources that are a part of the [Pandemic Laboratory Preparedness program at SciLifeLab](https://www.scilifelab.se/capabilities/pandemic-laboratory-preparedness/) (this program was commissioned by the government to run between 2021-2024) but resources outside of this program can also be added.
-We hope this section can help researchers working on topics relevant for pandemic preparedness find useful laboratories, tools, assays, protocols, collaborators, etc. for their research.
+This section of the Portal is dedicted to resources related to pandemic preparedness (i.e. resources that can be used in current and future pandemics).
+At present, the resources listed are primarily related to the [Pandemic Laboratory Preparedness (PLP) program at SciLifeLab](https://www.scilifelab.se/capabilities/pandemic-laboratory-preparedness/) (refer to our [PLP program background page](/plp-program-background/) for additional information).
+However, any pandemic preparedness resources built by individuals associated with a Swedish university or research institute can be included.

-Please select a resource on the left (or top if you are viewing this page from a mobile screen) to see the details about that resource.

 <div class="alert alert-info">
-    <i class="bi bi-info-circle-fill"></i> Do you operate a resource that could be useful for research relevant for pandemic preparedness?
-We welcome suggestions for resources to be listed in this section, send us an email at <a href="mailto:datacentre@scilifelab.se">datacentre@scilifelab.se</a>.
+    <i class="bi bi-info-circle-fill"></i> We welcome suggestions about relevant resources that could be included in this section.
+Please email us at <a href="mailto:datacentre@scilifelab.se">datacentre@scilifelab.se</a> or use our <a href="https://www.covid19dataportal.se/contact/">contact form</a> to get in touch.
 </div>

-<i>Section last updated: 2022.06.08</i>
+<i>Section last updated: 2022.08.10</i>